davidfowl/IISCrossover/README.md

 ### Instructions

-1. First publish the application.

-    ```
-    dotnet publish .\Greenfield\ -o .\LegacyApi\bin\Greenfield
-    ```

-    This will publish the ASP.NET Core application in the bin folder of the ASP.NET MVC application.
-This is required because the ASP.NET Core IIS module is being configured to look at a relative path under the LegacyApi\bin.
-See the [web.config](LegacyApi/Web.config#L25) in the LegacyApi for this wire up.

 1. Make sure IIS is running in 64 bit more for ASP.NET.

     ![image](https://user-images.githubusercontent.com/95136/79828724-2df9e780-8356-11ea-9890-7e478c87b86d.png)

+1. Mark LegacyApi as the startup project and run the application.
+1. Navigating to /api/weather/* will take you to the ASP.NET Core application, and all other URLs go to the ASP.NET application.

 ### How it works